-- To calculate Nu and f from T and P, use same procedure as the experiment. - The necessary T and P values can be obtained from the relevant FLUENT plots - Export button in post-processor exports plot data into an Excel file. - Mean Tw should be calculated between the same locations (thermocouple locations 3 and 9) as the experiment.
+- To calculate Nu and f from T and P, use same procedure as the experiment. - The necessary T and P values can be obtained from the relevant FLUENT plots. - Export button in post-processor exports plot data into an Excel file. - Mean Tw should be calculated between the same locations as expt. (thermocouple locations 2-8).

-- Axial velocity profiles in the flow development section. - Is the flow fully developed as it enters the heated section?
+- Axial velocity profiles in first section. - Is the flow fully developed as it enters the heated section?

-Axial velocity profiles in heated and mixing sections.
-How does the flow velocity change in heated section?
+- Axial velocity profiles in heated and mixing sections. - Does flow accelerate or deccelerate with heating?